 The Quartet winery is nestled in Mendocino County’s cool, fog-shrouded Anderson Valley.
-All the grapes for the Anderson Valley wines are grown on the estate which covers 235 hectares.
+Grapes are 100% Estate grown over 235 hectares.
+There are four distinct vineyards on the estate – hence the name Quartet – from which all the grapes are sourced.

-Perfect as an aperitif but equally capable of holding its own with lightly grilled meat.
+Perfect as an aperitif but equally enjoyable with lightly grilled meat.

 Serve at 12°C